-^{\$ --} Individual student material costs may be applicable to this course.
+^{\$ --} Individual student material costs may be applicable to this course (Financial hardship will not preclude students from participating.

 ASTRONOMY (Lab Science) (SCI 505)

 PREREQUISITE: One semester of lab science

 Astronomy is the study of objects and matter outside the earth's atmosphere and of their physical and chemical properties.
 In this course students investigate the universe-from our home planet out to the most distant objects yet detected.
 The processes of collecting data, making predictions, and testing ideas are emphasized.
 Night observations, homework, and laboratories are included in the course.